audiosocket/yeti/README.md

 ## Streaming audio

-The Yeti SDK does not provide any component to play the audio of a track.
-However, getting a URL to stream the audio is provided.
+The Yeti SDK does not provide a component to play the audio of a track.
+However, getting a temporary URL to stream the audio is, of course, possible.

 ```
 [track loadStreamingURLWithSuccess:^(ASTrack *trackWithURL) {